CBD Oil is Storming to the Forefront of Health

 Many of us have experienced the fantastic health benefits of hemp products but have you tried the next level?
 CBD oil or Cannabidiol is helping us understand the mechanisms of healing in a whole new way.

 Previously seen as a recreational drug, cannabis’s ‘bad-boy’ reputation prevented research into its dynamic health benefits until recently.
 Now the cat is out of the bag and CBD has moved into the spotlight.
-Originally discovered for its ability to reduce Dravet Syndrome epilepsy seizures, science is now fascinated by CBD’s ability to regulate many systems simultaneously.
+CBD was originally discovered for its ability to reduce Dravet Syndrome epilepsy seizures.
+Science is now fascinated by how CBD is able to regulate many systems simultaneously.

 WHAT IS CBD AND WHY IS IT UNIQUE?

 CBD is a cannabinoid compound.
 What are cannabinoids you ask?
 They are a group of molecules found naturally within the body (endocannabinoids) and in plants (phytocannabinoids).
-CBD is found in abundance in the cannabis family, but unlike its sister molecule THC (tetrahydrocannabinol) it does not have any psychoactive effect; in fact it is known as an anti-psychoactive.
+CBD is found in abundance in the cannabis family.
+Unlike its sister molecule THC (tetrahydrocannabinol) it does not have any psychoactive effect; in fact it is known as an anti-psychoactive.

 Already a commonly used natural supplement in Australia, Canada and parts of Europe, the health benefits of CBD are interesting to say the least.